OrchardCMS/OrchardDoc/Documentation/Orchard-1-5-Release-Notes.markdown

 No matter what migration path you take, please take the precaution of making a backup of your site and database first.

+### Navigation module

+You will need to enable the Content Picker feature before you can edit the navigation.

+- In Dashboard -> Modules, search for Content Picker and enable it

 In Orchard 1.5 the navigation is no more injected automatically in the Navigation zone.
 Because of this change you will need to add a widget to render the main menu.